-Red Hat Inc. (RHT) is set to release its second quarter 2013 results after the closing bell on September 24, 2012.
-In the run up to the earnings results, we do not notice any movement in analyst estimates.
-Red Hat has outperformed the Zacks Consensus Estimate in the preceding four quarters by a positive 10.53%.
-We expect this trend to continue in the current quarter.
+Red Hat Inc. (RHT) is set to release its fourth quarter 2012 results on Wednesday, March 28, 2012.
+In the run up to the earnings results, we do not notice any substantial movement in analysts’ estimates for the quarter.

 Estimates Revision Trend

-Over the past 30 days, none of the 13 analysts covering the stock revised their estimates for the quarter.
-Thus, the Zacks Consensus Estimate for the second quarter was pinned at 87 cents per share.
-Revenue estimate is pegged at $322.0 million for the second quarter.
+Over the past 30 days, none of the 11 analysts covering the stock revised their estimates for the quarter.
+Thus, the Zacks Consensus Estimate for the fourth quarter was pinned at 20 cents per share.

-Analysts expect Red Hat to exceed the consensus estimates on the back of strong demand for RHEV server virtualization, JBoss and continuing migration from UNIX to Linux.
-Additionally, Red Hat’s offerings in the cloud computing market, big data storage, cloud management and traction in the middleware section are expected to be incrementally beneficial going forward.
+Analysts expect Red Hat to exceed estimates on the back of large deal signings and robust billing revenue.
+Moreover, strong demand for RHEL 6 and JBoss is expected to drive the top line for the quarter.
+Additionally, the company’s offerings in the cloud computing market coupled with server virtualizations and middleware section is expected to be incrementally beneficial in the long run.

-We believe that Red Hat is emerging as a significant cloud computing story over the long term.
-Red Hat boasts an impressive product lineup and expects to invest heavily for developing innovative products.
+Red Hat boasts an impressive product line up and expects to invest heavily for developing innovative products.